The advance on costs

 The procedural fee at the tax court for the legal action is 4.0 times the rate of a simple value fee in accordance with Section 34 of the Court Costs Act.
 For proceedings of provisional legal protection, in particular if the execution of a decision is to be prevented for the time being, the 2.0-fold rate of the simple value fee is to be charged.

-If the proceedings are not terminated by a judgment, but the action or application is withdrawn in due time, the procedural fee shall be reduced to 2.0 times (action proceedings) or 0.75 times (proceedings for provisional legal protection).
+If the proceedings are not terminated by a judgment, but the action or application is withdrawn in due time, the procedural fee is reduced to 2.0 times (action proceedings) or 0.75 times (proceedings for provisional legal protection).
 However, this is only possible until the end of an oral hearing or, if such a hearing does not take place, before the written judgment or the court order is handed over to the court registry.
 This shall also apply if the parties have reached an agreement during the proceedings and declare the main matter to be settled.

 Expenses of the parties